1/ Will It Suit You?

 3/ What Quality Timber is Used

-The grade of timber used on a garden shed, summer house or timber workshop accounts for a large amount of the cost, however, this cost is well worth paying if you can buy a building which will stand the test of time.
+The grade of timber used on many workshops and timber buildings accounts for a large amount of the cost, however, this cost is well worth paying if you can buy a building which will stand the test of time.
 The building made from good quality timber will have a much longer life than one made from the cheapest timber (or made DOWN to a price).
 You will normally find that the cheaper timber is normally used on cheap furniture for use indoors and where it is out of sight and away from any damp.
-It's not a good match using cheap timber outside if you want a reasonable life out of it.
+It’s not a good match using cheap timber outside if you want a reasonable life out of it.

 3/ Is Redwood or Whitewood Used?

-Essentially most garden sheds, summer houses and timber workshops are made from softwood timber, either redwood or whitewood deal.
+Essentially most garden buildings and garden workshops are made from softwood timber, either redwood or whitewood deal.
 You will find that decent garden buildings are made using redwood deal and the reason for this is that it is slower growing.
 This ensures the timber has a much tighter grain and also retains some of the sap in the wood giving it a slightly waxy feel.
-Cheap garden sheds are normally made from whitewood deal which grows very quickly and this means the grain to more open.
+Cheaper buildings are normally made from whitewood deal which grows very quickly and this means the grain to more open.
 It is also prone to dryness and the possibility of little knots dropping out.
 Redwood is more expensive to buy but much better in the long term.
+You can find more on this page by the Forest Stewardship Council

 4/ Are The Floor and Roofs Made from ‘Proper’ Timber